MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 ![View ports in IIS Manager.](../media/WF15-.png)

-Sharepoint Workflow Manager communicates by using TCP/IP or Named Pipes.
+SharePoint Workflow Manager communicates by using TCP/IP or Named Pipes.
 Ensure that the appropriate communication protocol is enabled on the SQL Server instance that hosts the SharePoint Workflow Manager databases.

 The SQL Browser Service must be running on the SQL Server instance that hosts the Workflow Manager databases.

 The System Account can't be used to develop a workflow.

 To troubleshoot SharePoint Server, see [Troubleshooting SharePoint Server](../administration/troubleshoot.md).